maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 #### Text area ####

 Enter algebraic expressions on multiple lines.
 STACK passes the result to [Maxima](../CAS/Maxima.md) as a list.
+Note, the teacher's answer and any syntax hint must be a list!
+If you just pass in an expression strange behaviour may result.

 #### Matrix ####